-The Quran elaborates the two points.
+The Quran elaborates two points.

-About reducing the book to magic it says: “Do ye enjoin right conduct on the people, and forget (To practise it) yourselves, and yet ye study the Scripture?
+About reducing the book to magic it says: “Do ye enjoin right conduct on the people, and forget (To practice it) yourselves, and yet ye study the Scripture?
 Will ye not understand?”
 (2:44) Or The similitude of those who were charged with the (obligations of the) Mosaic Law, but who subsequently failed in those (obligations), is that of a donkey which carries huge tomes (but understands them not).
-Evil is the similitude of people who falsify the Signs of Allah. and Allah guides not people who do wrong.
+Evil is the similitude of people who falsify the Signs of Allah.
+And Allah guides not people who do wrong.
 (62:5)

 Obviously, these paradoxes are in full knowledge of those who are considered part of religious establishment or scholarship.
 They have allowed this apathy towards the Quran as they have reduced the Quran into a book of recitation and not a book of guidance.
 For guidance, they have their own sectarian or factional schools of thoughts.
 So how should one respond to the challenge?

 The only way to get out of the situation is to enable each and every Muslim to understand and develop personal relations with the Quran so that the truth may not be left to the discretion of a few individuals.
 With the iron clutch of the clergy over the masses, this was unthinkable a few years ago.
 But as knowledge is at the fingertips of individuals, it is possible that one can empower oneself with a personal relationship with the Quran.